Anti-Armenian sentiment: Iran

-Despite the supposed protections given to Armenians in Iran, hate speech against Armenians has been found among far-right internet circles, with Armenians being referred to as “dogs”, signifying a rising anti-Armenian sentiment in the country and among Iranians.
-Hate crimes against Armenian Christians also have occurred, mostly against Armenian Christians evangelizing the populace (mostly underground Persian Christian converts).
+Despite the supposed claims of protections given to Armenians in Iran, hate speech against Armenians (and Christians) has been found among far-right internet circles, with Armenians being referred to as “dogs”, in addition to significant anti-Armenian sentiment among Iranians in the country and the diaspora (amongst Muslims and non Muslims alike).
+Hate crimes against and detainment of Armenian Christians also have occurred, mostly against Armenian Christians evangelizing the populace (mostly underground ethnic Iranian and Turkic Christian converts), a notable example being Haik Hovsepian Mehr.
+In addition, the government was discovered to have murdered several Armenian protestors in Iran (all Christian) during crackdowns attacking Iranian protestors.

 Russia

 A 19th-century Russian explorer, Vasili Lvovich Velichko, who was active during the period when the Russian tsarism carried out a purposeful anti-Armenian policy, wrote "Armenians are the extreme instance of brachycephaly; their actual racial instinct make them naturally hostile to the State."

 According to a 2012 VTSIOM opinion research, 6% of respondents in Moscow and 3% in Saint Petersburg were "experiencing feelings of irritation, hostility" toward Armenians.
 In the 2000s, there were racist murders of Armenians in Russia.
 In 2002, an explosion took place in Krasnodar near the Armenian church which the local community believed was a terrorist act.